 At the primary school level, increasing enrollments requires that additional teachers be hired and facilities be built.
-Another pressing issue is improving the quality of education.
-By improving teacher training and providing teachers with appropriate instructional materials, educational quality can be significantly enhanced.
-In addition, many libraries have been turned into classrooms to alleviate overcrowding; hence, building additional classrooms and schools is essential to improving educational quality.
+The quality of education itself can be significantly enhanced by improving teacher training and providing teachers with appropriate instructional materials.
+Building additional classrooms and schools is essential to improving educational quality; many Mekelle school libraries have been turned into classrooms to alleviate overcrowding.

-At the secondary school level, there is a need to construct more school buildings to keep pace with the increasing number of students now attending primary schools.
+At the secondary school level, school construction must keep pace with the increasing numbers of students now attending primary schools.
 Moreover, efforts must be made to reduce girls' repetition rates, particularly in eighth grade, when girls are more likely to drop out.
-The lack of adequate, hygienic toilet facilities challenges girls' attendance and retention, thereby jeopardizing gender equity.
-More latrines must be built, and separate, private latrines must exist for girls.
+The lack of adequate, hygienic toilet facilities discourages girls' attendance and retention, thereby jeopardizing gender equity.
+More latrines must be built, including separate, private latrines for girls.

-Efforts must also be made to improve libraries and laboratories.
+Efforts must also be made to improve the inventories of libraries and laboratories.
 Many books in libraries are outdated or irrelevant to the school curriculum.
 Although secondary schools have laboratories, many of them are not well equipped.

 The high repetition rates in grade 10 require urgent attention.
-A high percentage of students apparently choose to repeat the grade for fear of failing the national exam administered in that year.
-The repetition rates contribute to inefficiency and wastage of resources and need to be reduced.
+Large numbers of students apparently choose to repeat the grade for fear of failing the national exam administered in that year.
+Mekelle's elevated repetition rates contribute to inefficiency and wasted resources and need to be reduced.

-Current initiatives being undertaken to strengthen educational quality include in-service and preservice teacher training, and the provision of instructional materials.
-These are cost-effective approaches that can improve educational quality while maintaining increased access.
-The requirement to teach at lower primary schools (grades 1-4) is a certificate from a Teacher Training Institute and in upper primary schools, teachers are required to have a diploma.
-Inservice training arrangements such as a six weeks training course at a Teacher Training Institute and a refresher course for teachers with bachelors degrees need to be sustained.
-There are various pre-service trainings in existence that are producing better trained and more experienced teachers.
+Current initiatives undertaken to strengthen educational quality include in-service and preservice teacher training and the provision of instructional materials.
+These are cost-effective approaches that are producing better trained and more experienced teachers, thereby improving educational quality while maintaining increased access.
+To teach at lower primary schools (grades 1-4) requires a certificate from a Teacher Training Institute; in upper primary schools, teachers are required to have a diploma.
+In-service training arrangements, such as a six-week course at a Teacher Training Institute, or a refresher course for teachers with bachelors' degrees, should be sustained.

-It is also important to note that accommodations for special needs students are insufficient.
-There are only two schools that address any special needs, both of which cater only to blind and deaf students, and both schools lack essential educational materials, qualified teachers and classroom space.
-No other disabilities are addressed, and there is limited teacher training or sensitization regarding special needs students.
+Accommodations for special needs students are insufficient.
+Only two schools address any special needs; both of these cater only to blind and deaf students and lack essential educational materials, qualified teachers and classroom space.
+No other disabilities are addressed in the Mekelle schools, and teacher training and/or sensitization regarding special needs students is extremely limited.

-To sustain the progress the city of Mekelle has made toward the attainment of the education MDGs, the private sector and international donors should be encouraged to contribute to further financing for education.
+To sustain the progress the city of Mekelle has made toward the attainment of the education MDGs, the public and private sectors, international agencies and the official donor community should all be encouraged to contribute to further financing for education - specifically, to support teacher training, school and latrine construction and school libraries and laboratories.
 The Government of Israel's effort, through the Ministry of Foreign Affairs Office of International Cooperation (MASHAV), in cooperation with the MCI, to assist with latrine construction in Mekelle schools might serve as a model for other donor nations committed to ensuring that the student populations in developing world cities such as Mekelle are afforded universal access to the basic educational opportunities that can enable them to realize their full potential.